 For taxable years beginning on or after January 1, 2020, and before January 1, 2023, there is a \$5,000,000 limitation on the application of business credits for taxpayers.
-The total of all business credits including the carryover of any business credit for the taxable year may not educe the "net tax" by more than \$5,000,000.
+The total of all business credits including the carryover of any business credit for the taxable year may not reduce the "net tax" by more than \$5,000,000.

-For purposes of calculating AMT, the business credit limitation does not apply, and the credit for prior year AMT is not subject to the credit limitation.
+The credit for prior year AMT is not subject to the credit limitation.